Herzberg’s Two-Factor Theory Theory of Motivation and Hygiene

 This theory revolves around the proposition that two kinds of factors can be found in a workplace, one that creates job satisfaction and motivates employees and the other that causes dissatisfaction and reduces the morale and drive of employees to work.

 He theorized that Job Satisfaction and Dissatisfaction are not the polar ends of the same metric but are different independent and different metrics.
 He stated that the opposite of satisfaction was not dissatisfaction but was a lack of satisfaction and similarly the opposite of dissatisfaction was not satisfaction but was a lack of dissatisfaction.
 This proposition was based on his finding that the reasons for satisfaction and the causation of dissatisfaction were different things not opposed to one another.

 Frederick Herzberg published his studies, on various aspects present in a work environment that have a significant impact on employees’ motivation levels, in the book ‘The Motivation to Work’ in 1959.

 |Sense of importance||Relationship with boss|

-Herzberg’s Theory of Motivation also known as the two- factor theory is based on the principle that job satisfaction and dissatisfaction act independent to each other.
+Herzberg’s Theory of Motivation also known as the two- factor theory is based on the principle that job satisfaction and dissatisfaction act independently of each other.
 At any workplace, some particular factors can be attributed to job satisfaction while other factors are responsible for job dissatisfaction.
-These job factors were classified by Herzberg into two broad categories, Hygiene Factors and Motivational Factors.
+These job factors were classified by Herzberg into two broad categories, Hygiene Factors, and Motivational Factors.

 Factors for Satisfaction – Motivational